JennEYoon/learn-mldl/udemy-DSML/Readme.md

 #### Tasks as of 8/3/2019

  * Uploaded folders for numpy, pandas, matplotlib
- * Upload to do exercide details ipynbs
+ * Upload to do -- my exercise details ipynbs

 ---------------------------------------------------------------------------------------